-We bring you some updates, if you’re planning, or already on, a motorhome trip outside of the UK to a European country (including Norway, Iceland, Switzerland, Serbia, Andorra or Liechtenstein).
-(Updated November 5th, 2019)
+We bring you some updates if you’re planning a motorhome trip to a European country (including Norway, Iceland, Switzerland, Serbia, Andorra or Liechtenstein) after Brexit.

-Planning a holiday to Europe in your motorhome or campervan?
+Planning a holiday to Europe in your motorhome or campervan in 2020?

-Check if your passport is valid for travel after Brexit.
+Make sure your passport is valid for travel.

 Healthcare and travel insurance

-Arrange pet travel with your vet at least four months in advance of travel.
+Arrange pet travel with your vet at least four months before you travel.

-A Green Card is issued by your motor insurance company and is a standardised document recognisable at borders.
+A Green Card is issued by your motorhome insurance company and is a standardised document recognisable at borders.
 It demonstrates that you have the necessary minimum motor insurance cover in place to be on the roads.
-This also applies to travel across the Northern Ireland / Republic of Ireland border.

 Drivers have to physically carry the Green Card with them when driving.